Xarthisius/prace_preprep/README.md

 *What are your conclusions?
 What do you think of the usability of the assigned PRACE system?
 Which is the relevance of the obtained results for the stated scientific goals?
 Please, explain the outlook on the possible future work.*

-Obtained performance improvements will allow to achieve scientific goals of the project using a regular PRACE time allocation on TIER-0 infrastructre.
+Obtained performance improvements will allow to achieve scientific goals of the project using a regular PRACE time allocation on TIER-0 infrastructure.

 ## Feedback and technical deployment

 ### Feedback on the centers/PRACE mechanism (Maximum 500 words)

 We are very pleased with the cooperation with the HLRS.
 All our problems concerning software and hardware issues were dealt swiftly with and in a highly professional manner.
-Overall perfomance of the assigned system in terms of I/O, interconnect etc. was certainly high in comparison to other HPC sites that we have access to within other projects.
-We would be very glad if could be obtained computiational time at Hermit in the future.
+Overall performance of the assigned system in terms of I/O, interconnect etc. was certainly high in comparison to other HPC sites that we have access to within other projects.
+We would be very glad if could be obtained computational time at Hermit in the future.

 ### Explanation of how the computer time was used compared with the work plan presented in the proposal.
 Justification of discrepancies, especially if the computer time was not completely used.
 (Maximum 500 words)